sf-wdi-22-23/modules-23/w01-controlling-the-dom/d1-homework/more-basic-css.md

 }
 ```

-If I refresh my browser, I see the updates.
+Refresh your browser to see the updates.
 The browser selects all elements on the page with the `comments` class and alters the font-weight and color.

 ####The ID Selector

-The ID selector uses the id attribute of an HTML tag to find one specific element.
+The ID selector uses the `id` attribute of an HTML tag to find one specific element.
 We can give any name we want to our ID attribute, besides the obvious reserved words, such as tag names, etc.

 - An ID is **unique** within a page.
 - You should use the id selector when you want to find a single, unique element.
-- In the CSS document, you use a hashtag (#) to denote an ID
+- In the CSS document, you use a hash (#) to denote an ID

 How about we try it out?
 Altering the HTML: